SemanticMediaWiki/SemanticCompoundQueries/README.md

 	}
 }
 ```
 1. From your MediaWiki installation directory, execute
    `composer require mediawiki/semantic-compound-queries:~1.0`
-2. Navigate to _Special:Version_ on your wiki and verify that the package
+2. Navigate to _Special:Version_ on your wiki and verify that the extension
-   have been successfully installed.
+   has been successfully installed.

+Note that the required extension Semantic MediaWiki must be installed first according to the installation
+instructions provided with them.

 ## Usage